bentoml/BentoML/docs/source/quickstarts/deploy-an-iris-classification-model-with-bentoml.rst

    Tag                                                                 Module                              Size       Creation Time iris_clf:xuvqdjblrc7xynry                                           bentoml.sklearn                     5.98 KiB   2023-07-26 15:47:58

 You can manage saved models via the ``bentoml models`` CLI command or Python API.
-For more information, see :ref:`Managing Models <concepts/model:Managing models>`.
+For more information, see :ref:`concepts/model:Manage models`.

 Create a BentoML Service
 ------------------------